syvlo/syvlo.github.io/_pages/research.md

 - ISPRS Congress
 - JURSE
 - ESA Living Planet Symposium
+- ESA-NASA International Workshop on AI Foundation Model for EO
 - EarthVision workshop at CVPR
 - Maclean workshop at ECML/PKDD
 - Computer Vision in Plant Phenotyping and Agriculture workshop at ICCV